oliverbarreto/oliverbarreto.github.io/_posts/blog/2022-12-13-Deep-Dive-Into-Modern-Web-Development.md

 ## My path

-I just finalized the 2022 version of the course, which I enjoyed the practical approach of incrementally building the technical parts needed in order to construct your app features.
-Exercises build on top of previous ones.
-So this is a W !!!
+I just finalized the 2022 version of the course, Parts 1 to 7.
+Now entering the rest of the modules.

+In my experience, I really enjoyed the practical approach of incrementally building the technical parts needed in order to construct your app features, with exercises building on top of previous ones.
+So this is a total W !!!
-So definetely yes, I recommend taking the course !!! to those without many programming experience and also to those with a solid background, but no experience with React/NodeJS.

 I have taken a few MOCs online and overall, this course garantees great quality to learn the concepts of modern web development with Javascript, ReactJS and NodeJS.

+So definetely yes, I recommend taking this course !!! ... to those without many programming experience and also, to those with a solid background, but have no experience with React/NodeJS but want to give it a try.

+## Special mention

+I would love to give special mention to [MiduDev](https://midu.dev), a developer from Spain that has the courage and magnificent teaching skills to create, and share for free GREAT content in spanish.
+You can have access to the [Bootcamp FullStack Gratuito | Javascript, React.js, GraphQL, ](https://www.youtube.com/playlist?list=PLV8x_i1fqBw0Kn_fBIZTa3wS_VZAqddX7) covering the topics of the Fullstack Open Course.
+This was for me a great companion to learn and get even more from the course.

 > Disclaimer: Don't expect to have a link to browse my exercise solutions here, I pretend to respect the code of conduct.

 ![image-center]({{ '/images/blogposts/FullStackOpen Certificate 2022 - Parts 1-7.png' | absolute_url }}){: .align-center} FullStackOpen Certificate 2022 - Parts 1-7.png.